kentontroy/cloudera-kafka-sasl-ssl-example/README.md

 keytool -keystore kafka.server.keystore.jks -alias kafka.cdp.cloudera.com -importcert -file cert-signed
 ```
+The client can be assured that it is talking to a legitimate Kafka Broker because the broker has presented <br>
+a signed certificate from its keystore during the SSL Handshake.<br>
+As long as the client trusts the CA, then it can trust the signed certificate.<br><br>

 ### Step 4
 Add the CA's certificate to the truststores on the client (i.e. Kafka Producers/Consumers) and server (i.e. Kafka Brokers)
 ```